 While they both are non-intoxicating and won’t make you feel high, some differences do exist.

-You can purchase CBG oil online or make your own CBG oil at home using your favorite type of CBG flower.
+You can purchase CBG oil or make your own CBG oil at home using your favorite type of CBG flower.

 Cannabis-Infused Cooking Oils